Personal Injury Lawyers

 Whenever you visit a place that is open to the public, such as a store, business, hospital or a school, you expect to find conditions that are safe.
 The same is true if you visit someone’s home.
 Unfortunately, unsafe conditions cause slip-and-fall injuries every day.

-Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, is an experienced group of litigators who take property owners and tenants to task when their failure to adhere to accepted safety standards causes an injury.
+Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, is an experienced group of litigators who take property owners and tenants to task when their failure to adhere to accepted safety standards causes an injury.

 What is an unsafe condition?